 Bisbee '17 focuses on relationships which may or may not have existed between love interests and mostly from the dissidents point of view.
 No great love for Wobblies in either book here.

 Jim Brew, the other doomed character who shoots McCrae, is a bit on the crazy side.
 Corporate loyalists are not painted in a positive light.

 Both stories carry a lot of truth.
 Both stories are compelling.
 From the real accounts leading up to the deportation, there was much intimidation but little violence.
 Both Bisbee '17 and Law of Necessity portray much more violence than has been widely reported.
 Both books report stashes of dynamite and guns.
 The guns were for for the deportation.
 Where did the dynamite come from?
 Did corporate loyalists bring it in and blame it on the opposition?
 Did the opposition bring it in to intimidate the residents?

 The truth, I am sure lies somewhere in between.
 Perhaps the whole thing was manipulated by German sympathizers.
 Perhaps it was organized by Corporate interests.
 Perhaps the dominoes just happened to fall in that order.

-I'm just starting Forging the Copper Collar by James Byrit in an effort to get my mind around what "facts" are known.
+Forging the Copper Collar by James Byrit is an effort to get my mind around what "facts" are known.